 Image Noise.
-Image noise is the fine detail variation in the image which should not be present.
+Image noise is the fine detail variation in the image which should be visible.
 There are two sources of image noise in digital imaging: 1) statistical noise, and 2) structured noise.

-Statistical noise (sometimes referred to as quantum mottle) is observed when the radiation doses used to produce the image are low.
+Statistical noise (sometimes referred to as quantum mottle) is observed when the radiation doses used to produce the images are optimized or low.
 This noise appears as a salt-and-pepper texture uniformly over the image.
 The appearance of statistical noise is enhanced with some types of digital imaging processing.
 Statistical noise can be reduced by changing the type of software filter used in image processing or by increasing the exposure time (and patient radiation dose) slightly, e.g., by 25%.